ogunmakindetobi/berkeleywash/README.md

 ## Home
 * The Intro section on the home page consists of the image  berkeleywash which is the name of the project.
-Under the service with nav bar appears which consist of more informations on where to visit on the site like contact form and list item of the website
+Under the service with nav bar appears which consist of more informations on where to visit on the site like contact form and list item of the website and more informative.
-The last part of this intro section of the booking button,and the map and the footer.

-In the  section is an explanation about the idea about this website.
+* washing & drying can be click from the navbar and toggle down on the middle of the website.
+* ironing can be click from the navbar and toggle down on the middle of the website.
+* Collection & Delivery can be click from the navbar and toggle down on the middle of the website.
+* Order service now is a Button which does function.

 ## Design